AinTEAsports/TerminalPrank/README.md

 git clone https://github.com/AinTEAsports/TerminalPrank
 ```

-Now this is good, you have 2 choices :
-    - `main.sh` which is the basic version, with the rickroll
-    - `main_mp3.sh` which is the version only audio, less fun but harder to detect where it is from
+Now this is good, you have 2 choices : `main.sh` which is the basic version, with the rickroll and `main_mp3.sh` which is the version only audio, less fun but harder to detect where it is from

 If you choose `main.sh` execute those commands :